ray-97/tezos_basic/README.md

 # tezos_basic

+Under construction, might return if there is time...

-see https://github.com/marigold-dev/training-dapp-1 for guide.
-Will be extending this project slowly...
+see https://github.com/marigold-dev/training-dapp-1 for full guide.